Home cinema design matters

 Why does design matter?

 If you get the design wrong, you can't fix it with installation or calibration.
+Get it right, and the rest follows smoothly.

 1. Sanity check, budget setting, and demonstration